jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 for unknown resource record types.
 Per RFC 1034, the correct response for unknown resource record types is NOERROR.

+## Delegation to Private Nameservers

+Some domain administrators make the contents of a subdomain unresolvable on the public internet by delegating that subdomain to a nameserver whose IP address is private.
+A CA processing CAA records for such subdomains will receive SERVFAIL from its recursive resolver.
+The CA MAY interpret that as preventing issuance.
+Domain administrators wishing to issue certificates for private domains SHOULD use split-horizon DNS with a publicly available nameserver, so that CAs can receive a valid, empty CAA response for those domains.

 ## Bogus DNSSEC Responses

 CAA queries are unusual in DNS, because a signed, empty response is different